 Mila Fairfax

 Articulating Identity

-I shepherd people through an identity crisis.
+I coach people through

-As a public relations practitioner of over 30 years, half of that in private practice, I shepherd people through identity changes.
+As a public relations counselor of over 30 years, half of that in private practice, I use traditional public relations approaches — as well as a few unorthodox ones — with narrative coaching to articulate identity.

 I work with individuals who are coming through a significant reinvention of their personal narrative and reputation.

 Sometimes an abrupt incident causes big changes: sometimes we just realize we’ve outgrown our old sense of identity.
 Either way, it becomes apparent that there is just no way back to how things were before.
-Like a supportive guide, I apply my experience to assist individuals as they navigate through “life-quakes” to rebuild anew.

-• Eventually, we reestablish fresh Missions toward a Vision, on Purpose.
+Eventually, we reestablish fresh Missions toward a Vision, on Purpose.

+Mila Fairfax